 The degrees of Associate of Arts, Associate of Applied Science, Bachelor of Arts, Bachelor of Science, Bachelor of General Studies, Master of Arts, Master of Public Administration, and Master of Science are granted through the College.
-Four interdisciplinary programs also are housed in the College of Arts and Sciences: African American Studies, Honors, General Studies and Women's Studies.
+Four interdisciplinary programs also are housed in the College of Arts and Sciences: African American Studies, Honors, General Studies, and Women's Studies.

-The Bachelor of Arts degree with a major in economics is offered in conjunction with the College of Business Administration.
-The Bachelor of Arts degree with a major either in art or in music is offered in conjunction with the College of the Arts; the Bachelor of Arts degree with a major in psychology, and the Bachelor of Applied Science degree with a major in technical studies, the Bachelor of Science degree with a major in psychology are offered in conjunction with the College of Education.
-Detailed degree requirements may be found in the Valdosta State Catalog in sections of the departments of Economics, Art, Music, Psychology and Counseling, Adult and Career Education, and Kinesiology and Physical Education.
+The Bachelor of Arts degree with a major either in art or in music is offered in conjunction with the College of the Arts; the Bachelor of Arts degree with a major in psychology, the Bachelor of Applied Science degree with a major in technical studies, the Bachelor of Science degree with a major in sports medicine/athletic training, and the Bachelor of Science degree with a major in psychology are offered in conjunction with the College of Education.
+Detailed degree requirements may be found in the Valdosta State Catalog in sections of the departments of Art, Music, Psychology and Counseling, Adult and Career Education, and Kinesiology and Physical Education.